 Other Provisions

 The Board, Superintendent, Principal, or teachers may award special recognition to students.
 In addition, the Board may award a diploma to a student posthumously indicating graduation with the class with which the student was expected to graduate.

-CURRICULUM AND INSTRUCTION 08.113

-(Continued)

-Graduation Requirements

-Other Provisions (continued)

 Consistent with the District’s graduation practices for all students, an alternative high school diploma shall be awarded to students with disabilities in compliance with applicable legal requirements.
 In addition, former students may submit to the Superintendent a request that the District provide them with an alternative high school diploma to replace the certificate of attainment they received at time of graduation from the District.3

 A student who is at least seventeen (17) years of age and who is a state agency child, as defined in KRS 158.135, shall be eligible to seek attainment of a High School Equivalency Diploma.